 My Top 5 Lessons

-1. I started out by learning different HTML elements (e.g,<h1>) , their uses and how they are placed when coding.
-I also learnt about commenting in HTML (Comments in HTML starts with <!--, and ends with a -->).
+1. I started out by learning different HTML elements (e.g.,<h1>), their uses, and how they are placed when coding.
+I also learned about commenting in HTML (Comments in HTML start with <!--, and end with a -->).

 2. Nesting links within other test elements and definitions of terminologies such as (target- an anchor tag attribute that specifies where to open a link and the value & href